phproberto/joomla-entity/README.md

 > Easy management of Joomla! entities.

 This library is intended to help developers to use Joomla! core classes with a logical entity structure.
-It also exposes that entity structure so it can be used and extended by any third part extension.
+It also exposes that entity structure so it can be used and extended by any third party extension.

 Benefits:
 * Entities aren't `stdClass` objects.
 They expose everything you need from them.